weyoss/redis-smq/docs/migrating-from-v5-to-v6.md

 exceptions:

+**1. Publishing a message**

-**1. To publish a message, use the `produce()` method of your producer (`produceMessage()` has been renamed).**
+To publish a message, use the `produce()` method of your producer (`produceMessage()` has been renamed).

+**2. Publishing priority messages**

-**2. From single producer instance you are now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.**
+From single producer instance you are now able to publish priority messages and non-priority messages, without the need to create a separate producer with priority queuing enabled for priority messages.

+**3. Priority queuing**

-**3. When setting up a priority for a given message, `priority queuing` for the message will be enabled, and the message will be published to its priority queue (you don't need anymore to enable priority queuing in your configuration object).**
+When setting up a priority for a given message, `priority queuing` for the message will be enabled, and the message will be published to its priority queue (you don't need anymore to enable priority queuing in your configuration object).

+**4. Configuration**

-**4. Removed `priorityQueue` parameter from the configuration parameters.**
+Removed `priorityQueue` parameter from the configuration parameters.

 Before: